chall3ng3r/QRCoder-Firefox/README.md

 Now newer versions of browsers don't allow this specifically on mobile devices.
 So, I finally decided to write my first browser extension.

+In version 2.0, I added in-browser QR generator, so it will not send your data to any service, and the QR code is generated really fast.

+Ver 1.0:
+Uses online web service to generate QR code

+Ver 2.0:
+Offline QR Code Generator for JavaScript by Kazuhiko Arase http://www.d-project.com/

+Credits:
 Icon by: Freepik from https://www.flaticon.com/ is licensed by http://creativecommons.org/licenses/by/3.0/

+ToDo:
-ToDo: Add Chrome, Opera and Safari support.
+Add Chrome, Opera and Safari support.